gaultier/blog/addressing_cgo_thousand_cuts_one_at_a_time.md

 But wait, this is undefined behavior!
 The string *did* get mutated!
 The Go compiler generates code based on the assumption that strings are immutable, so our program *may* break in very unexpected ways.

+The docs for `unsafe.String` state:

+> // Since Go strings are immutable, the bytes passed to String
+> // must not be modified as long as the returned string value exists.

 Maybe the runtime Cgo checks will detect it?

 ```